marmelab/redux-form-inspector/README.md

 });
 ```

+#### form

+The form name must be the same as the name you have passed to the [reduxForm](http://redux-form.com/6.7.0/docs/api/ReduxForm.md/) on the form that you're inspect.
+In the previous example, the form name was `hello`.

+If the provided form name does not exist or is not registred by `redux-form`, each value of the resulting `fieldsToProps` object will be equal to `null`.

 #### fieldsToProps

 `fieldsToProps` is the most important part of `redux-form-inspector`.
 It is defined as a simple object with a prop name as key and a callback as value.
 At runtime, each callback is executed with the form field values as argument and each result is assigned to the following prop name.

-The strength of `fieldsToProps` lies in fact it can be easily tested.
+The strength of `fieldsToProps` lies in the fact that it can be easily tested.

-#### form

-The form name must be the same as the name you have passed to the [reduxForm](http://redux-form.com/6.7.0/docs/api/ReduxForm.md/) on the form that you're inspect.
-In the previous example, the form name was `hello`.

-If the provided form name does not exist or is not registred by `redux-form`, each value of the resulting `fieldsToProps` object will be equal to `null`.

 #### inspectorKey [optionnal]